Azure/terraform-azurerm-avm-ptn-alz-management/README.md

 Type: `bool`

-Default: `true`
+Default: `false`

 ### <a name="input_log_analytics_solution_plans"></a> [log\_analytics\_solution\_plans](#input\_log\_analytics\_solution\_plans)

 Description: The Log Analytics Solution Plans to create.
 Do not add the SecurityInsights solution plan here, this deployment method is deprecated.
-Instead refer to
+Instead refer to `sentinel_onboarding` variable.

+The value of this variable is a list of objects with the following attributes:

+- product (Required) - The product name of the solution plan, e.g. `OMSGallery/ContainerInsights`.
+- publisher (Optional) - The publisher name of the solution plan, e.g. `Microsoft`.
+Defaults to `Microsoft`.

 Type: